JaniceBgithub/School_District_Analysis/README.md

 The data analysis was run twice: the first time with all data included, the second time with Thomas' 9th grade students removed.

-## overall district scores
+## Overall district scores

-The overall district scores changed slightly:
+The overall district scores changed slightly with the removal of 461 grade 9 Thomas High School students.
+Most scores dropped by 0.1 to 0.3% with the exception of the reading score which stayed the same.

 All data: